hugotms/trader/README.md

 You can have the data of one or several cryptocurrencies in the same file.
 However, you must keep in mind that the values of `WATCHING_CURRENCIES` and `IGNORE_CURRENCIES` are still taken into account.

 The timeframe will be defined by the CSV, thus ignoring the value set in `CANDLESTICKS_TIMEFRAME` and `CANDLESTICKS_PERIOD`.
 If you create the CSV file yourself from different source, be sure to use the same timeframe for all currencies.
-Also, datetime should be a string with following format : `%Y-%m-%dT%H:%M:%S.%fZ`.

 Note that in this mode, no real order is placed.
 The exchange code will make fake orders in its database.